TreeHacks/hackpack-swift-ui/README.md

 ### Navigation

 1. Navigation is a way to navigate between different views.
 Let's add a navigation view to the app.
 Go back to `ContentView.swift`.
-Wrap the `VStack` in a `NavigationView`.
-You can read more about it [here](https://developer.apple.com/documentation/swiftui/navigationview).
+Wrap the `VStack` in a `NavigationView`[(docs)](https://developer.apple.com/documentation/swiftui/navigationview).

 ```swift
 NavigationView {